 Let’s think specifically about the impact on L&D and see if 2018 will be any rosier for us learning professionals.

 The focus for learning and development is likely to be the learning management system (LMS), as this stores the most bytes of personal data for your learner population.

 If you host an LMS, the GDPR will mean that:

 Also, bear in mind that an employee will be able to claim compensation for any damage caused by infringement of the GDPR.

-Some LMS suppliers, such as Totara, have plans in place to support the new ‘rights’ listed above, but consent for the capture of data lies with you as the administrator of the system.
-Totara Learn will actually go further and help with the compliance of rights by having an automated versioned system in place to track acceptance of the rights and it will detail how the system deals with your data.
+Some LMS suppliers have plans in place to support the new ‘rights’ listed above, but consent for the capture of data lies with you as the administrator of the system.
+Our LMS will actually go further and help with the compliance of rights by having an automated versioned system in place to track acceptance of the rights and it will detail how the system deals with your data.

 The burning question is ‘Will Brexit kick GDPR into touch?’
 Alas, no. The government has confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR.
 It will form part of UK law following the country’s withdrawal from the European Union .
 Some post-Brexit changes to the GDPR will be inevitable but the impact on organisations will be essentially the same.
 For instance the name might change so if you are commissioning content to support the rollout, it’s a good idea to make sure you can edit the material without any fuss or cost.

 In general though, we should all stay calm and carry on with our GDPR preparations for May next year.